-What is fasting blood sugar test?
+What is the fasting blood sugar test?

 Fasting Plasma Glucose Test procedure